Central Pennsylvania

 Fort Halifax

 Built by the Pennsylvania colonial militia as a subpost of Fort Augusta, near the home of Robert Armstrong.
 It was a 160-feet square log stockade with four bastions.
+No remains.
 A stone monument (1926) is located on PA 147 north of town on Armstrong's Creek.
 Camp at Armstrong's was first established when the troops arrived, before the fort was constructed.
+The Central Pennsylvania Conservancy purchased the once-private 174-acre estate property and transferred it to the town in 2006.

 Capt.
 Thomas McKee's Fort (1)